mohammadDeveloperr/weblog/README.md

 # weblog
-a weblog site    to run project please run terminal in folder  and write  npm run dev
+to run project please run terminal in folder  and write    npm run dev